Taster sessions are all about getting you to shoot lots of arrows, after we’ve given you the minimal instruction so you can shoot safely.

 We also organise single-day beginners courses, intended for those who are thinking about joining an archery club.

-Our final beginners course of 2021 will be held at our Offord D’arcy range on the 11th September.
-If you’d like to register an interest, please email email@example.com
+We are organising the last beginners course of the summer at our Offord D’arcy range on Saturday September 17th, 2022.
+If you’d like to register an interest, please email firstname.lastname@example.org

 At our courses you will be taught the right (recurve freestyle) shooting technique, how to shoot safely alongside others at a typical club shoot setting, and the basics of handling your equipment as well as the targets.
 After finishing this course you should be able to shoot to a level that will allow you to join St. Neots Bowmen, or any other archery club associated with ArcheryGB (the national body for the sport).